 The College's student support services continued to develop and expand throughout the academic year.
-The ACIS counselling service brought in the previous year has bedded in well and continues to complement and enhance the established well-being and support provision of the College.
+The counselling service brought in for 20-21 year has bedded in well and continues to complement and enhance the established well-being and support provision of the College.
 Funded via the additional SFC Mental health and Wellbeing initiatives, ACIS Student, a Mental Health Aberdeen service, are committed to developing a relational approach in their partnerships to ensure an effective response to the therapeutic needs of children, young people and adults in the community.
+The demand for this service has increased significantly since its introduction and discussions are currently ongoing between the College Sector and SFC to ensure the long-term financial investment required to sustain the service in the years ahead.